airbnb/streamalert/docs/source/testing.rst

     {
-      "data": "Either a string, or JSON object", "description": "This test should trigger or not trigger an alert", "log": "The log name declared in a json file under conf/schemas", "service": "The service sending the log - kinesis, s3, sns, or stream_alert_app", "source": "The exact resource which sent the log - kinesis stream name, s3 bucket ID, SNS topic name, or stream_alert_app_function name", "trigger_rules": [
+      "data": "Either a string, or JSON object", "description": "This test should trigger or not trigger an alert", "log": "The log name declared in a json file under the conf/schemas directory", "service": "The service sending the log - kinesis, s3, sns, or stream_alert_app", "source": "The exact resource which sent the log - kinesis stream name, s3 bucket ID, SNS topic name, or stream_alert_app_function name", "trigger_rules": [